docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

                 }
                 ```

-                Last but not least, the `ports` section in the `Deployment` needs to be extended:
+                Last but not least, the `ports` section in the `Deployment` needs to be changed:

                 ```yaml
                 - name: smtp-proxy
                   containerPort: 10025
+                  protocol: TCP
+                - name: imap-proxy
+                  containerPort: 10143
                   protocol: TCP
                 - name: subs-proxy
                   containerPort: 10465